 - Mysteries and/or secrets

 - If your story is a mystery novel, think of possible red herrings

 - World-building details (especially if you’re writing fantasy or science fiction)

 - Possible B Plots and how they could intersect with the main story

 - Challenges that may arise when writing your story and how to deal with them

 - What you love about this story

 - What you think readers will love and want in this story

-- Any special storytelling devices or points of view you might want to use
+- Any special storytelling devices or points of view you might want to use or try

 - Descriptions, details, and anything else you might include